 Use a pot with a tight lid and a basket that holds vegetables above the water at the bottom of the pot.

 Bring water to a vigorous boil with the lid on the pot.
 Leave pot over high heat throughout the

 blanching process.
 Do not add salt unless otherwise specified.

 Place only enough vegetables to form a single layer in the basket, so that the steam reaches all surfaces quickly.
-Place basket in pot over boiling water.
-Cover pot with lid.
+Place the basket in a pot over boiling water.
+Cover pot with a lid.

 Blanching water may be reused several times, adding more water as needed.

 As soon as blanching is complete, the vegetables must be cooled to stop the cooking process.